 Again, there's a number 2 on the little building in the middle of the roundabout, just next to a major railway line.
 Is this a good idea?

-The building is tiny, especially set against the mighty Dalgety Building - nearly uncovered in its new MSC splendour, as it was when I took the photo a few months ago.
+The building is tiny, especially set against the mighty Dalgety Building - nearly uncovered in its new MSC splendour, as it was when I took the photo in 2017.

 The little building is currently unoccupied and in disrepair, and the Council is looking for a tenant — yet another purveyor of refreshments.

 The business bit.

 I happened to be able to photograph the Google Maps car taking a snap of it - and me too, maybe, tho I've never found it.

 As the Customs House has the street address 4-8 Phillimore St, this is 2 Phillimore St. The numbering is complicated by the Fremantle Ports building having the address 1 Cliff St, and the weighbridge is in a line between the Ports building and Cliff St. It's a very complicated corner.